 Featured snippets are just one piece of the SEO puzzle.
 All of the strategies and tactics mentioned in this post are different pieces that create an effective SEO strategy that boosts traffic and generates high-quality leads.
 Just like a puzzle, if one piece is missing,

 A local SEO agency not only knows how to put the pieces together; they also know what those pieces are in the first place.
 These pieces may change with advancements in technology and changes to the way consumers search for information and products.
-Get the most out of your SEO strategy by working side-by-side with an SEO agency that has in-depth knowledge of what it takes to create a comprehensive, effective SEO strategy.
+Get the most out of your SEO strategy by working side-by-side with an SEO agency NZ that has in-depth knowledge of what it takes to create a comprehensive, effective SEO strategy.
+That’s not all, we can also help you boost your Facebook marketing Auckland, LinkedIn marketing, AdWords management agency Auckland and more!
+Contact us and we’ll be happy to grab the coffee!

 Megan Okonsky is a copywriter and content marketing specialist with Digital Squad.
 She is originally from Philadelphia but has landed in Melbourne after traveling for eight months in Southeast Asia and New Zealand.
 She also teaches vinyasa yoga online.